Hands-On Fundraising

 Maybe I can help you head a few off.

-1. Does the letter really have to be two (or four, or whatever) pages?
+1. Does the letter really have to be two (or four, or more) pages?

-No. It doesn’t.
+It doesn’t if you don’t care if anyone reads it.
 But if you want it to be easy to read, you don’t have a lot of room on one side of one page.
-The first page often has a good amount of space already taken up – with a logo, the address block, and a salutation.
+The first page often has lots of space already taken up – with a logo, the address block, and a salutation.

 It’s possible, but hard, to say what you want to say in so little space.